Acharvak/Cookie-Clicker-Agronomicon/README.md

 **Q: I found a bug, where do I report it?**

-**A:** In the [issue tracker](https://bitbucket.org/Acharvak/cookie-clicker-agronomicon/issues).
-Please search it before reporting, make sure your issue hasn’t been reported already.
-Include a screenshot or a saved game (preferably as a file attachment), if it’s relevant.
-Currently you don’t need a Bitbucket account to report issues, but do check from time to time to see if there has been any progress on it.
+**A:** In the [issue tracker](https://github.com/Acharvak/Cookie-Clicker-Agronomicon/issues).
+Please include a screenshot or a saved game (preferably as a file attachment), if it’s relevant.
+You will, unfortunately, need a GitHub account to report an issue, but signing up is very easy.

 **Q: I have a question, where do I ask it?**

 **A:** If you have a Reddit account, preferably on [/r/cookieclicker](https://reddit.com/r/cookieclicker).
 I read it from time to time (my Reddit username is Acharvak), and there are other people there who may be able to help you.

-Alternatively, you can create an issue in the [issue tracker](https://bitbucket.org/Acharvak/cookie-clicker-agronomicon/issues), although since hardly anyone but me reads it, you might not get an answer quickly.
+Alternatively, you can create an issue in the [issue tracker](https://github.com/Acharvak/Cookie-Clicker-Agronomicon/issues), although since hardly anyone but me reads it, you might not get an answer quickly.

 License
 -------
 **The Cookie Clicker game was written by Orteil and Opti.
 Cookie Clicker Agronomicon is a third-party add-on for it, its author is not affiliated with Orteil or Opti nor has any copyright on the original game.**

-Cookie Clicker Agronomicon, including this Readme, was written by Acharvak and contributors, 2018–2019
+Cookie Clicker Agronomicon, including this Readme, was written by Acharvak and contributors, 2018–2020

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal